-All data in this document covers the period January 1 to December 31, 2015 unless otherwise stated.
-This is the first year where we include information on our Ziggo operation which was acquired in November 2014, although we are excluding two immaterial subsidiaries in the Netherlands due to data collection difficulties.
-For comparative purposes and to create new base-year values for our environmental targets, we have also made adjustments to our environmental results for 2012 through 2014 to include representative pre-acquisition values for Virgin Media, which we acquired on June 7, 2013, and Ziggo, which we acquired on November 11, 2014.
+All reported data covers the period January 1 to December 31, 2016 unless otherwise stated.
+For comparative purposes and to create new base-year values for our environmental targets, we have made adjustments to our environmental results for 2012 to include representative pre-acquisition values for Virgin Media, which we acquired on June 7, 2013, and for BASE in Belgium for 2012 through 2015, which we acquired in February 2016.
+We have excluded Ziggo Group Holding in the Netherlands from our reporting due to the recent formation of the Dutch Joint Venture (JV) with Vodafone.